 Price: $3,800.00 USD per person based on double occupancy.
 Your Tour starts and ends at Merida International Airport.
-Single supplement $550 USD.
+Single supplement $950 USD.

 Our Merida, Valladolid, Haciendas, Cenotes and Chichen-Itza in The

 Heart of The Maya World Tour price includes four star boutique Hotel Casa Lucia (2 nights), five star Mayaland Hotel (2 nights), all breakfasts, lunches, dinners, guided city tour in Merida and Valladolid, Cenote Ik-Kil entrance ticket, Chichen-Itza light

-not include alcoholic drinks, tips and flight transportation.
+Do not include alcoholic drinks, tips and flight transportation.

 Time, and we will be happy to take care of you, or answer any question you might have.